surysanchez/True-Fitness-App/README.md

 # Further actions
 1. Create a burger menu on the main page .
 2. Improve the text area where the recipes are created / add text editor .
-3. Ensure user is the only one who can edit and delete their own recipes and workouts .